yuki-kimoto/gitprep/README.md

 These are my Perl web application projects.

-* [WebDBViewer](http://perlcodesample.sakura.ne.jp/webdbviewer-site/) - Database viewer to see database information on web browser.
+* [WebDBViewer](http://webdbviewer.yukikimoto.com/) - Database viewer to see database information on web browser.
-* [TaskDeal](http://perlcodesample.sakura.ne.jp/taskdeal-site/) - Setup or deploy multiple environments on web browser.
-Ruby Chef alternative tool.

 ## Bug